 Moving to the United States can be a tax challenge, especially for those with complex financial lives.
 Good planning in one country can be poor planning in the US, and vice versa.
 One particular client kept many of his investments in his home country, in several offshore mutual funds.
-JS+A found ways to take advantage of the exchange rates to reduce tax significantly for the otherwise sticker-shocked client.
+Our accountants found ways to take advantage of the exchange rates to reduce tax significantly for the otherwise sticker-shocked client.

 Foreign Inheritance and Gifts

 A client was lucky to receive substantial cash gifts from a foreign relative.
 Special disclosures apply.
 And US gift tax can apply to the donor.
 Our accountants coached the family on ways to keep the gifts tax and penalty free.

 Separately, our tax advisors provided critical planning and compliance advice to a client whose nonresident father provided generously for her through an offshore trust.
 Our advice was instrumental in the reformation of the trust, to the great benefit of the family.